The inapproximability for the (0,1)-additive number: Concluding remarks

 \section{Concluding remarks}

 In this paper we study the computational complexity of $(0,1)$-additive labeling of graphs.
 A $(0,1)$-additive labeling of a graph $G$ is a function $ \ell :V(G) \rightarrow\{0,1\}$, such that for every two adjacent vertices $ v $ and $ u$ of $ G $, $ \sum_{w \sim v}\ell(w)\neq \sum_{w \sim u}\ell(w) $.
-We can consider another version of this problem that we call it proper total dominating set. {\it The proper total dominating set} of a graph $G=(V,E)$, that is a subset $D$ of $V$ such that every vertex has a neighbor in $D$ (all vertices in the graph including the vertices in the dominating set have at least one neighbor in the dominating set) and every two adjacent vertices have a different number of neighbors in $D$.
+For future work, someone can consider another version of this problem that we call proper total dominating set. {\it A proper total dominating set} of a graph $G=(V,E)$, is a subset $D$ of $V$ such that every vertex has a neighbor in $D$ (all vertices in the graph including the vertices in the dominating set have at least one neighbor in the dominating set) and every two adjacent vertices have a different number of neighbors in $D$ (note that in a (0,1)-additive labeling every vertex does not need to have a neighbor labeled 1).